Article 7: SHOWING AND SELLING PROCEDURES

 Participants and Subscribers representing buyers or tenants shall submit to the buyer or tenant all offers and counter offers until acceptance and shall recommend that buyers and tenants obtain legal advice where there is a question about whether a pre-existing contract or lease has been terminated.

 The Listing Participant has the right to participate in the presentation of any counter-offer made by the Seller.
 The Listing Participant does not have the right to be present at any discussion or evaluation of a counter offer by the purchaser or Lessee.
 However, if the Purchaser or Lessee gives written instructions to the Cooperating Participant/Subscriber that the Listing Participant not be present when a counter-offer is presented, then the Listing Participant has a right to receive a copy of the Purchaser’s or Lessee’s written instructions.
-None of the foregoing diminishes the cooperating Participant’s right to control the establishment of appointments for such presentations.
+Upon the written request of the listing broker who submits a counter-offer to the Cooperating Broker, the Cooperating Broker shall provide, as soon as practical, a written affirmation to the listing broker stating that the counter-offer has been submitted to the purchaser/buyers/tenants, or a written notification that the purchaser/buyers/tenants have waived the obligation to have the counter-offer presented.
+None of the foregoing diminishes the Cooperating Participant’s right to control the establishment of appointments for such presentations.

 Moved to 4.9.2